ctz/pow/doc/intro.md

 * *not expose passwords to the server when used from a web browser*. (note: this does not address the fundamental problem of serving trustworthy javascript to a web browser from an untrusted server.
 It is more a case of hygiene and server complexity.)

 ## Design
-### Encodings
+### Text encodings
 All structures are encoded with JSON.
-All text of a JSON encoding is itself encoded with UTF8 (recall that JSON is defined in terms of unicode codepoints, and therefore isn't something that can be sent over the network outwith some text encoding).
+All text of a JSON encoding is itself encoded with UTF8 (recall that JSON is defined in terms of unicode codepoints, and therefore isn't something that can be sent over the network or written to a file outwith some text encoding).

-Passwords and other strings are stored normalised to NFC.

 ### Password based encryption